-Looking to switch from Trello to ClickUp but aren’t sure how to make it work for your creative workflows?
+Looking to switch from Trello to Use our ClickUp affiliate link! but aren’t sure how to make it work for your creative workflows?
 Try process mapping!

 In this interview, Michael (a member of the ProcessDriven Membership) is going to take us behind the scenes on how he’s streamlined a creative workflow using process mapping.